 Richmond Pulse BRT

-The Pulse system was designed by STV under a design-build contract with Lane Construction Corporation.
-As the lead designer, the firm provided roadway design to create nearly 2.3 miles of dedicated bus lanes along the entire 7.6-mile route.
-Through its architectural and engineering services, STV established new stations and platforms, including five median stations and nine curbside stations among the total of 26 platforms.
+Under a design‑build contract led by the Lane Construction Corporation, STV served as lead designer for the Pulse system.
+The firm provided roadway design for nearly 2.3 miles of dedicated bus lanes along the 7.6‑mile corridor and delivered full architectural and engineering services for the system’s stations and platforms – including five median stations and nine curbside stations among the 26 total platforms.
+STV’s solutions improved transit speed, reliability and user experience through streamlined corridor design and thoughtfully designed station infrastructure.

 Exceeding expectations, Richmond’s inaugural bus rapid transit system boasts high ridership while reducing vehicle congestion.